aurva-io/AIOstack/README.md

 ```

 ### 6. Access your dashboard !
 That's it !
-You can now access your dashboard at staging.aurva.ai and login with your credentials ( your username is the email you signed up with )
+You can now access your dashboard at app.aurva.ai and login with your credentials ( your username is the email you signed up with )

 ## Supported Platforms